 The city boasts of beautiful and serene surroundings.
 The most breathtaking trees blossom with lilac flowers that form arches, creating roofs of Sakura over the glistening waters.

 Kyoto’s world renowned Sakura trees are only second in beauty to its many UNESCO world Heritage sites, 17 to be exact.
-The city is embellished with the most breathtaking jinja or temples that are then strategically light up with colourful lights at night.
+The city is embellished with the most breathtaking shrines and temples that are then strategically lit up with colourful lights at night.
 This allows tourists to see these temples in two very different lights, both literally and figuratively!

 Some of my top must see temples during this season are: